spriebsch/DomainEvent/README.md

 # DomainEvent

-A solid and easy to use way to work with Domain Events.
+The best way to work with Domain Events.